MrMitch/realdebrid-CLI/README.md

 ##License

-This sofware is distributed under the [WTF Public License](http://www.wtfpl.net/).
+This software is distributed under the [WTF Public License](http://www.wtfpl.net/).
 A copy of the license can be found [here](http://www.wtfpl.net/txt/copying).

 ##Contributing